hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   is executed.
 This directory must not exist or be empty prior to running the builder.
   By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

+* `run_once` (boolean) - When set to true, run_once causes the builder to run Qemu only once, rather than twice.
+Normally (default false) the builder will run Qemu once for an initial OS install, then switch the CDROM device and boot device for a second run.
+In that case, Packer does not wait for SSH connections until the second power up of the VM.
+This approach is often necessary in Linux distribution installs.
+However, in many Windows unattended installs, the setup handles reboots and dealing with the CDROM as the boot device.
+With care, a power-down/power-up setting (run_once is set to false) could work if the unattended install is set to restart into audit mode.

 * `shutdown_command` (string) - The command to use to gracefully shut down the machine once all the provisioning is done.
 By default this is an empty